robertorcosta/azure-docs.pt-br/articles/application-gateway/application-gateway-create-probe-ps.md

 ## <a name="next-steps"></a>Próximas etapas

-Saiba como configurar o descarregamento de SSL ao visitar [Configurar descarregamento de SSL](application-gateway-ssl-arm.md)
+Aprenda a configurar o descarregamento do SSL visitando: [Configure a descarga SSL](application-gateway-ssl-arm.md)